Seinfeld what's the deal meme

 Near Demise

-In the early 2000's, VFW Post 1, like many other Posts was on a downward trajectory.
+In the early 2000s, VFW Post 1, like many other Posts, was on a downward trajectory.
 Their Post not only had a canteen but also operated a Chinese Restaurant.
 Two businesses that run on very thin margins, no matter who owns them, and being near downtown Denver meant the competition was fierce.
 As the Post coffers dwindled, the members decided to move and traded their existing building for the one next door.
-Unfortunately, this move did not resolve the financial situation and the Post was suspended.
+Unfortunately, this move did not resolve the financial situation, and the Post was suspended.

 Rebirth

 I joined while Izzy was still Commander and became an officer for the first time during Michael's tenure.
-But there was another gentleman who played a pivotal roll in the rebirth of the Post.
+But there was another gentleman who played a pivotal role in the rebirth of the Post.
 Ray Starkey was a WWII veteran who joined the VFW in 1952.
-In fact, when he joined there were still Spanish-American War veterans at the Post, meaning Ray was sworn in by some of the true Founders of this organization.
+In fact, when he joined, there were still Spanish-American War veterans at the Post, meaning Ray was sworn in by some of the true Founders of this organization.

 Ray was a living link between those visionaries and what I like to call "this generation's Founders."
 Because it was with Ray's blessing (pun intended, as Ray was the Post chaplain) that George, Izzy, and Michael set off to lead the VFW into the 21st Century.